WHAT TYPE OF SOLAR LIGHT ARE YOU LOOKING FOR?

 While the fixture itself is well built and function exceptionally, there is one problem we found with the design of the light.
 The switch for changing illumination settings is located in a difficult to reach place behind the light, so you must choose the mode before installing the unit and if later you wish to change these setting, for example from continuous illumination to motion activation only, you will have to remove the fixture to access the switch, change the mode and reinstall the fixture back to its place.

-2. A brighter option – Albrillo 38 LED Motion Sensor Solar Light
+3. A more compact option – Albrillo 38 LED Motion Sensor Solar Light

 If you feel like the previous light by Litom isn’t powerful enough and you need something to illuminate a larger area such as a porch, deck or patio, then definitely check out this light – Albrillo wall mounted solar motion light.